Leave No Trace (film): Production

 The film was directed by Debra Granik and written by Granik and Anne Rosellini, based on the 2009 novel My Abandonment by Peter Rock.
-The novel is based on a true story.
+The novel is loosely based on a true story.

 Filming

 Principal photography took place during the spring of 2017 in Portland, Oregon.
 Eagle Fern Park in Clackamas County was used for the main forest scenes.

 Soundtrack

 Dickon Hinchliffe, formerly of Tindersticks, composed the film score, released digitally by Lakeshore Records.
 This is his second collaboration with Granik, after Winter's Bone.

 Off-grid musician and former Dream Syndicate and Opal member Kendra Smith contributed the original song "Moon Boat" (her first solo recording since 1996), which plays over the end credits.

 Oregon folk musicians Michael Hurley and Marisa Anderson have cameo performances in the film.

 Release

 The film had its world premiere at the Sundance Film Festival on January 20, 2018.
 Shortly after, Bleecker Street acquired U.S. distribution rights to the film.
 It was released on June 29, 2018.